SamOBrienOlinger/drf-spoodle-space/README.md

 - On your dashboard, click the 'Deploy' tab
 - Locate 'Deployment Method' and choose 'GitHub'
 - locate your repository then click 'Connect'

-- Click the 'Settings' tab
-- Open the 'Config Vars' and click 'Reveal Config Vars'

-- The following environment variables need to be added and match the same values in your env.py file:
-    - CLIENT_ORIGIN
-    - CLOUDINARY_URL
-    - DATABASE_URL
-    - DISABLE_COLLECTSTATIC
-    - SECRET_KEY

 - install psycopg2 and dj-database-urlth libraries to handle database connection.
 - configured dj-rest-auth library for JWTs
 - set allowed hosts